-BU-504 Integrated Marketing Communications
+BU-504 Integrated Marketing Communications 4.0 DC 501 integrated Marketing Communeations 1.0

 Integrated Marketing Communications will provide an in-depth study of promotional activities, such as advertising, personal selling, sales promotions, and direct marketing, including use of the internet.
 Emphasis will be placed on strategic planning or promotional activities in order to communicate with customers to achieve marketing objectives.
 This course will also explore the relationship of integrated marketing communications with other elements of promotional activities.
 Prerequisite: None